 CertifiedData.io

-Each record is canonicalized with RFC 8785, SHA-256 hashed, Ed25519 signed, and linked to the previous record.
-Any modification breaks the chain — verifiably, forever.
+Each record is canonicalized, SHA-256 hashed, Ed25519 signed, and linked to the previous record.
+Any modification breaks verification.
+The August 2, 2026 deadline for high-risk AI obligations remains the operating date.

 AI Decision Ledger: a cryptographically verifiable system for recording AI system decisions — including inputs, outputs, model context, and execution metadata.
 Each record is hash-linked and digitally signed, enabling tamper-evident audit trails and independent verification without contacting the issuer.